amix/vimrc/README.md

     map <leader>nb :NERDTreeFromBookmark
     map <leader>nf :NERDTreeFind<cr>

-[vim-zenroom](https://github.com/mikewest/vimroom) (my fork of [vimroom](https://github.com/mikewest/vimroom)) lets you only focus on one thing at a time.
+[goyo.vim](https://github.com/junegunn/goyo.vim) and [vim-zenroom2](https://github.com/amix/vim-zenroom2) lets you only focus on one thing at a time.
 It removes all the distractions and centers the content.
+It has a special look when editing Markdown, reStructuredText and textfiles.
 It only has one mapping.

-    map <leader>z :VimroomToggle<cr>
+    map <leader>z :Goyo<cr>

 ### Normal mode mappings